2001 Bantree Street

 About Ottawa Food Bank:

 Ottawa Food Bank is a 5-star charity.
 It has Good demonstrated impact, reasonable overhead spending and is financially transparent.
+Ottawa Food Bank has a results reporting score of A-, which is above average.

 A Charity Intelligence 2023 Top 100 Rated Charity

 In March 2023, Ottawa Food Bank transferred to a new location.
 The new warehouse is 51,000 square feet compared to 21,000 square feet for the previous location.
-CEO Rachel Wilsons states that previously OFB was turning away around "$80,000 to $100,000 every year of produce" due to lack of space.
+CEO Rachel Wilson states that previously OFB was turning away around "$80,000 to $100,000 every year of produce" due to lack of space.

 My anchor